civican/legisinfo/42-1/bills/C-25/bill_text.md

 # Bill C-25: An Act to amend the Canada Business

-**Sponsor**: MINISTER OF INNOVATION, SCIENCE AND ECONOMIC DEVELOPMENT

 ## Summary

 Part 1 amends the `Canada Business Corporations Act`, the `Canada Cooperatives Act` and the `Canada Not-for-profit Corporations Act` to, among other things,